TimurKady/django-fast-treenode/README.md

 My idea was to solve these problems by combining the adjacency list with the Closure Table.
 Main advantages:
 * the Closure Model is generated automatically;
 * maintained compatibility with the original package at the level of documented functions;
-* most requests are satisfied in one image to the database;
+* most requests are satisfied in one call to the database;
-* inserting a new element takes two images to the database;
+* inserting a new element takes two calls to the database;
 * bulk-operations are supported;
 * the cost of creating a new dependency is reduced many times;
 * useful functionality added for some methods (e.g.  the `include_self=False` and `depth` parameters has been added to functions that return lists/querysets);